yoichiH01/QlikSenseQSRTablesColumns/README.md

 The application to check Qlik Sense PostgreSQL versions and all of the tables and columns in Qlik Sense QSR Database

 # Note
-- Applicable Qlik Sense versions: April 2018、June 2018、September 2018、November 2018
+Applicable Qlik Sense versions: April 2018, June 2018, September 2018, November 2018

 # Disclaimer
 The application is not supported by Qlik.
 Please use it on your own risk.